‘NOT ME’, a MEMOIR by MARIANNE DISSARD

 An impish and poetic exploration of trauma, not just painfully but viscerally, brutally honest.

-Or find it in a bookstore near you.
+Or buy from a bookstore near you.

 “Often improbably funny, too, Not Me is without doubt one of the best books I've read this year.”